Frequently Asked Questions

 The World Bank's Role in Tuvalu's Telecommunications Development

-The World Bank has played a significant role in supporting Tuvalu's telecommunications development through projects like the Tuvalu: Telecommunications and ICT Development Project.
-This project aims to improve access to telecommunications and ICT services across the islands, addressing the challenges posed by the country's unique geographical context.
-This external support underscores the importance of telecommunications in Tuvalu's development and highlights the ongoing efforts to improve connectivity.
+The World Bank supports Tuvalu's telecommunications development through the Telecommunications and ICT Development Project (P159395).
+This project improves access to telecommunications and ICT services across the islands, with a restructured closing date extended to June 2024 to complete infrastructure "quick wins" for TTC.
+This external support demonstrates the importance of telecommunications in Tuvalu's development and highlights ongoing efforts to improve connectivity.

 Emergency Communications and Disaster Preparedness